 This year, we celebrated not tradition but the spirit of it: modern springtime food that need not make up for a winterful of hunger.
 Also—our little family’s very definition of “special” fare.

-We visited family, too, where hearts were heavy with sadness for a loved one gravely ill, but the main culinary event was definitely the sushi we had at home.
+We visited family, too, where hearts were heavy with sadness for a loved one who is ill, but the main culinary event was the sushi for two at home.